Screen size: 65 inches

 At a time when OLED TVs steal most of the hype, Samsung’s premium Neo QLED technology stands out in one big way: brightness.
 By introducing a Mini LED backlighting, the panel can achieve higher levels of brightness without sacrificing depth and gradations of luminance.

-Of course, there’s more to consider when deciding whether the Samsung QN95B is the best TV for you.
+While the newer Samsung QN95C Neo QLED TV is available now, there’s more to consider when deciding whether the Samsung QN95B is the best TV for you, since it's still available to purchase.
 Take a closer look at our full Samsung QN95B Neo QLED TV review below.

 Samsung QN95B Neo QLED TV review: Price and sizes